WirelessLife/dotnet-mastering-github-copilot-for-paired-programming/06-Using-GitHub-Copilot-for-Azure-to-Deploy-to-Cloud/02-Build-and-deploy-your-application-with-GitHub-Copilot-for-Azure.md

 5. Continue to answer prompts from `azd up`.
 Ask GitHub Copilot for Azure questions as needed.

-    1. When asked the location select **Canada Central**.
+    1. When asked the location select **Canada East (canadaeast)**.

-    Depending on the `azd` template that you're deploying and the location that you selected, the template might take 20 to 40 minutes (or more) to deploy.
-But we can Move on to [Module 3](https://github.com/jamesmontemagno/dotnet-mastering-github-copilot-for-paired-programming/blob/main/09-Using-GitHub-Copilot-for-Azure-to-Deploy-to-Cloud/03-Get-Answers-to-your-Questions-about-Azure-Services-and-Resources.md) while it completes
+    Depending on the `azd` template that you're deploying and the location that you selected, the template might take 10 minutes (or more) to deploy.
+But we can Move on to [Module 3](https://github.com/jamesmontemagno/dotnet-mastering-github-copilot-for-paired-programming/blob/main/06-Using-GitHub-Copilot-for-Azure-to-Deploy-to-Cloud/03-Get-Answers-to-your-Questions-about-Azure-Services-and-Resources.md) while it completes

 1. If `azd up` experiences an error, ask GitHub Copilot for Azure about the error and how you can resolve it.

     > **TIP**
     > For an easy way to attach the last terminal command results, use the paperclip icon at the bottom left of the chat pane.
 GitHub Copilot for Azure doesn't know the terminal command results unless they are copy/pasted or attached via the paperclip.

+1. When you are done run `azd down` to remove all resources.